websolutespa/magento-stub/README.md

-# Magento 2 Module: CronStringValidator
+# Magento 2 Module: Stub

 ## How to use